kshitijv256/Todo-App-JS/README.md

 ### Steps

-Install all dependencies using
+1. Install all dependencies using
 `npm install`

-change config file for sequelize to match your postgres db details
+2. Change config file for sequelize to match your postgres db details

-change `nodemon` to `node`
+3. Change `nodemon` to `node`
 if you are not using nodemon

-run
+4. Run app using `npm start`